larray-project/larray/doc/source/contribute.rst

 Step 8: Start a pull request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If everything looks good, you are ready to make a pull request.
-This pull request and its associated changes will eventually be committed to the master branch
+You are ready to request your changes to be included in the master branch
-and available in the next release.
+(so that they will be available in the next release).
 To submit a pull request:

 #.
 Navigate to your repository on GitHub